neutralinojs/neutralinojs.github.io/docs/api/os.md

 ### Options
 - `cwd` String (optional): Current working directory.
-- `envs` Object: Key-value pairs of an environment variables set.
+- `envs` Object: Key-value pairs of environment variables.

 ### Return Object (awaited):
 - `id` Number: A Neutralino-scoped process identifier.
 This value is used for controlling the